mongodb/docs/source/install.rst

   Right click the PowerShell icon in the "Start Menu," and run PowerShell as administrator.
 Issue the following command: ::

-       Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+       Set-ExecutionPolicy -ExecutionPolicy Unsigned

   Conform, when promoted, the policy change.

-- Run ``mongommsinstall.bat`` from an administrator command window to install and start the Windows service.
+- Start an administrator command window.
+Change to the folder containing the MMS agent files.
+Run ``mongommsinstall.bat``.
+If this succeeds, the MMS agent will be running and will start on system boot.

 Now you can start and stop the Windows service to control the MMS agent.
 Consider the ``WINDOWS.txt`` for more information.